newrelic-experimental/newrelic-sketch-java/Indexer.md

                           |--- SubBucketLogIndexer
                           |--- SubBucketLookupIndexer

-The **BucketIndexer** interface is the root of the hierarchy.
-It defines the API of an indexer, which is very simple, basically, mapping a "double" value to a bucket index, and mapping a bucket index to the bucket's start and end bound.
+The **ScaledIndexer** interface is the root of the hierarchy.
+It defines the API between the indexer and NrSketch.
+The "scaled" property allows a histogram to down scale without introducing artifacts.
+The interface itself does not require the indexer to be exponential.
+In fact, a linear ScaledIndexer can be built and fed to NrSketch.
+NrSketch will work on any ScaledIndexer implementation meeting the API contract.

-**ScaledExpIndexer** is the abstract base class for scaled exponential indexers, which have the following properties:
+**ScaledExpIndexer** is the abstract base class for scaled exponential indexers.
+It has the following
+properties:

 * bucket_lower_bound = base ^ bucket_index
 * base = 2 ^ (2 ^ -scale)